LachlanCHaydon/lachlanhaydon.github.io/index.md

 I research **Lightning Dynamics and Terrestrial Gamma-ray Flashes (TGFs)**.
 TGFs are brief, intense burst of high-energy light (gamma rays) that happens in the Earth's atmosphere, usually inside or above a thunderstorm.
 I am lucky enough to conduct research on these events.
-Some of my responsibilities include:
+Some things I have done for this project:

 * Automate spectroscopic analysis technique to process high volumes of visual observations quickly
 * Developed an interface to simplify the plotting techniques used to present results.